ChrisEluva/123Customers/README.md

 The current relationship would mean that only a one to one relationship is possible.
 (A customer can only have one address)

 See image(ER_Diagram_2.0) for a proposed DB architecture that will support one  to many relationships, i.e a customer can have multiple addresses.

+This was manually tested using Postman.
+Seperate GET and POST requests were made and the resulting JSON data was analysed.

+TODO :
+Unit Tests